MikeTannenbaum/digital-garden-jekyll-template/_notes/A starting point for thinking.md

 ---
 Hi, I’m Mike.

 You’ve stumbled into my public workspace.
-I call it The Refined Mind.
 It’s a bit unusual and unlike most sites.

 This is where I share my thinking, though [[these notes are written for myself]].
 I believe [[Writing is thinking]], and this is my attempt to write and think in public.